» Policies «

 copy of this policy.

 (RCTC Policy 3.4)

-Applicants are expected to document admission eligibility.
-Applicants unable to present traditional documentation of educational preparation shall be individually evaluated.
+Applicants are expected to document admission eligibility by submitting official transcripts to Rochester Community and Technical College.
+Applicants unable to present traditional documentation of educational preparations shall be individually evaluated.
 International students shall be considered for admission if their scholarship preparation is judged to be equivalent to the admission requirements of the general population applicant.
 Lack of English skills should not be a barrier to admission or participation.
-In order to eliminate barriers we take appropriate measures to assess each student's ability to participate and benefit through placement testing and counseling.
-Based on the assessment and counseling, students are then provided with campus services or a referral to community services to be better prepared for successful participation.
+In order to eliminate barriers, appropriate measures are taken to assess each student’s ability to participate and benefit through placement testing and counseling.
+Based on assessment and counseling outcomes, students are provided with campus services or a referral to community services to be better prepared for successful participation.
 However, international students who are not native speakers of English shall be required to demonstrate proficiency in English on a standardized test selected by Rochester Community and Technical College.

-Students on academic suspension from another MnSCU college or university shall not be admitted during the term of their suspension unless they can demonstrate potential for success in a particular program of study to which they apply.
+In accordance with system procedure 3.4.1, students on academic suspension from a Minnesota State college or university shall not be admitted to another college or university in the system during the term of their suspension unless they can demonstrate potential for success in a particular program of study to which they apply.
 All students will use the standard Rochester Community and Technical College application form.

 Date of Adoption: 5/28/2008